Learn basic HTML formatting you can use to format content in your posts and pages …

 <a href="http://example.com"></a>Clicking this button adds a hyperlink to your selected text.

 - b-quote –

-<del></del>Use this HTML tag to indicate text that has been deleted from your content.
-Many browsers will typically display this as strikethrough text.
+<del></del>This HTML tag is used to highlight text that has been deleted from a post.
+Most web browsers typically display this as striked-through text.

-<ins></ins>Use this HTML tag to indicate text that has been inserted into a page or post.
-Many browsers will typically display this as underlined text.
+<ins></ins>Use this HTML tag to label text considered inserted into your content.
+Many web browsers typically display this as underlined text.

 <ul></ul>This HTML tag is used to insert an unordered list into your content.
 Unordered lists normally appear as a bulleted list.
 Note: this formatting tag needs to be used with the